Pioneer

 The Very Big Problem With Microplastics

-Microplastics in Georgian Bay and the Great Lakes are an ongoing concern as research continues to highlight the negative impacts on the environment and human health and their accumulation in our freshwater systems.
+Microfibers/plastics in Georgian Bay and the Great Lakes are an ongoing concern because of their potential negative impacts on the environment and human health and their accumulation in our freshwater systems.
 Microplastic pollution is a complex issue since there is not a singular source material or route into the environment.
 The physical and chemical compositions of microplastics also add to the complexity of this issue.
-These are a few of the characteristics of microplastics;

 • Pieces of plastic that are ≤ 5 millimeters in size